 The amazing benefits of salt therapy (also known as ‘halotherapy’) first came to light in the mid-1800s when, Felix Bochkovsky, a health official in Poland made the observation that salt mine workers rarely suffered from any colds, respiratory ailments or lung diseases.
 Bochkovsky attributes this to the salt aerosol being inhaled on a daily basis.

 People with asthma, allergies, emphysema and other respiratory problems began heading to the salt mines, and speleotherapy (salt cave therapy) was born.
 Furthermore, the anti-bacterial and anti-inflammatory properties of the dry sodium chloride aerosol help in treating ear infections and certain skin conditions such as psoriasis, dermatitis, and eczema.
-Although salt therapy is new to the relatively U.S., it is frequently used in many countries of Eastern Europe.
+Although salt therapy is relatively new to the U.S., it is frequently used in many countries of Eastern Europe.
 Salt therapy is a non-invasive, drug-free, chemical-free, all natural solution.

-How does Salt Therapy work?
+How does Salt Therapy work in our salt rooms?

 Dry pure grade sodium chloride is heated and then it is grinded and crushed into very tiny micro-particles in a machine called a halogenerator.
 These dry aerosol micro-particles of salt are then dispersed into the salt room during a typical session.
 As the person relaxes in the salt room the micro-particles are inhaled as well as land on the skin.
 The particles penetrate deep into the lungs, bronchi, bronchioles and alveoli as well as into the deeper layers of the skin.